-Based on latest available cooperative regional forecasts for employment, households and population.
+Based on latest available cooperative regional forecasts for employment, households and population using Round 10 forecasts.

 Planning Assumptions:

 There are three categories of projects: exempt, non-exempt/regionally significant, and non-exempt/not regionally significant.
 All non-exempt/regionally significant projects will be included in the modeled network.
 Projects must meet federal regulatory criteria that they come from the financially constrained regional transportation plan and the FY 2024-2027 TIP, with project staging as endorsed by the MPO.